+PREREQUISITE: Algebra 2 (C or better)

-PREREQUISITE: "C" or better in Advanced Algebra (RECOMMENDED FOR COLLEGE BOUND STUDENT)
+(RECOMMENDED FOR COLLEGE BOUND STUDENT)

 AP Statistics is the high school equivalent of an introductory college statistics course.
 The course objectives are aligned with the course content from the College Board and will prepare students to take the AP Statistics Exam.
 Through active discovery and exploration, students will develop essential techniques for analyzing data (graphical and numerical summaries), producing data (surveys, experiments, observational studies, simulations), modeling data (probability, random variables, sampling distributions), and drawing conclusions from data (inference procedures such as confidence intervals and tests of significance).
 A TI-84 or higher graphing calculator is required.

-^{}Fee required if taking AP Exam.
+This course may be taught through ERVING.
+Fee required if taking AP Exam.